dmerejkowsky/blog/content/pages/links.md

 This page contains a list of links I find interesting or that I want to keep easily available.

-It gets updated frequently, feel free to [subscribe]( https://dmerej.info/links.atom)!
+It gets updated somewhat frequently, feel free to [subscribe]( https://dmerej.info/links.atom)!